wtre/iBMSC/README.md

 * Added "Insert/Remove Space" in Time Selection Tool.
 Allows inserting space into the measure, either measure only, notes only or both.
 Also accessible via Ctrl+Insert, Shift+Insert and Ctrl+Shift+Insert respectively.
 * Added ability to copy and paste measure lengths over multiple measures.
 * Added ability to duplicate #WAV's.
+* Added technical error check (Jack notes, impossible chords for PMS, and impossible scratches for DP).
+Not a toggle because running it live will severely reduce performance.
+Accessible via the Options tab or via Ctrl+Alt+E.

 ## Keyboard shortcuts
 * Changed keybinding to allow note placement between D1 and D8: